 Natal Sharks outside centre Lukhanyo Am lived up to his name “Lucky” as Curwin Bosch’s kick sat up perfectly for him to score the winning try for the Durban outfit against the ACT Brumbies on 4 March, 2017.
 The scores were tied at 22-22 when Am scored the try in the 81st minute Continue reading “Video Lukhanyo Am Try vs Brumbies 2017 (ACT 22-27 Sharks) | Curwin Bosch kick”

 Here is a page that details attendances from Australian Super Rugby home fixtures for the 2017 season.
-Will be regularly updated- last update done after Brumbies vs Rebels game on 3 June, 2017.
+Will be regularly updated- last update done after Brumbies vs Hurricanes playoff game game on 21 July, 2017.

-Please note that on several occasions, teams do not release official attendance figures- especially in the case of the Rebels and the NSW Waratahs, so we’re unable to add crowds for those games.
+Please note that on several occasions, teams do not release official attendance figures- especially in the case of the Rebels, so we’re unable to add crowds for those games.
 Continue reading “Australian Super Rugby Attendances 2017- SR 2017 Crowds in Australia Conference”